 Annex Helps Flatten The Curve Handmade Masks

-In April this year, with the onset of the global pandemic, a group of dedicated volunteers launched Flatten The Curve Handmade Masks (FTC) to create non-medical masks to protect community health care workers and at-risk populations in Vancouver.
-The initiative, launched under the leadership of senior health consultant Susan Scott Gabe, and supported by Annex Helps, aimed to deliver 2,000 masks by May 15, 2020.
+In April 2020, with the onset of the global pandemic, a group of dedicated volunteers launched Flatten The Curve (FTC) Handmade Masks, an initiative to create masks to protect the high-risk population in Vancouver.
+The social program launched under the leadership of senior health consultant Susan Scott Gabe, and supported by Annex Helps, aimed to deliver 2,000 masks by May 15, 2020.

 “When the pandemic hit, it brought many people together.
-Ms. Gabe started FTC and asked us if we were interested in working with her on this,” said Joyce Ozier, co-founder of Creekside Village Connexions, a Vancouver-based non-profit.
+Ms. Gabe started Flatten The Curve and asked us if we were interested in working with her on this,” said Joyce Ozier, co-founder of Creekside Village Connexions, a Vancouver-based non-profit.

-As the pandemic surged, it led to a shortage of Personal Protective Equipment (PPE) in the community sector.
-The Canadian government asked citizens to wear non-medical masks to protect themselves from the virus.
-Ms. Gabe, who is on the board of several health care companies, monitored the situation closely as it unfolded.
-She reached out to several experts from University of Cambridge in England and University of Stirling in Scotland to understand the quality requirements for the masks.
-She and the FTC team concluded that the non-medical masks should be made of 100% cotton fabric with a minimum thread count of 350 to be effective.
+As the pandemic surged, it led to a shortage of Personal Protective Equipment (PPE).
+The Canadian government asked citizens to wear non-medical masks to protect themselves from virus infection.
+Ms. Gabe, who is on the board of several healthcare companies, watched the situation closely as it unfolded.
+She reached out to several experts in Cambridge and Stirling Universities in the U.K. to understand the quality requirements of these masks.
+She concluded that the non-medical masks should be made of 100% cotton fabric with a minimum thread count of 350 to be effective.

-“We were clear about the specific requirement of the fabric based on our research and the methodology to create the masks,” Ms. Gabe said.
+“We were clear about the specific requirement of the fabric based on our research and the right methodology to create it,” Ms. Gabe reported.

 Finding Material and Volunteers

-“We realized that we needed a team of volunteer sewers to make these masks.
-That ended up being more difficult than we thought it would be,” recollected Ms. Ozier.
+“We realized that we would have to get a team of sewers who would make these masks.
+That ended up being more difficult than we thought it would be,” commented Ms. Ozier.

-This is where Annex Helps came in based on an introduction between Ms. Ozier and Stacey Cerniuk, the CEO of Annex Consulting Group Inc. The team at Annex immediately jumped on board and began recruiting volunteer sewers.
-FTC anticipated that these volunteers would have the required material, but that was not the case, so the organization had to pivot from their original plan.
+This is where Annex Helps came in and assisted with recruiting volunteers.
+FTC anticipated that these volunteers themselves would have the required material.
+However, that was not the case, leading them to pivot from their original plan.

-“The majority of people do not have material with the required thread count lying around in their inventory,” Ms. Gabe commented.
+“The majority of people do not have material with the required thread count lying around in their inventory,” Ms. Gabe stated.

-FTC decided to supply the fabric to volunteer sewers.
+FTC decided to supply the fabric to people.
 The logistics of the project turned out to be much more complicated than they had anticipated.

-“That’s when we decided to find sponsors.
-Dania Down is a key sponsor who not only gave us the fabric but also had their employees pre-cut the fabric for each volunteer,” Ms. Gabe said.
+“That’s when we decided to go out and find sponsors.
+Dania Homes is one big sponsor who not only gave us the fabric but also got masks made by their employees,” Ms. Gabe said.

 With the support of Annex Helps and FTC’s efforts, the movement ballooned to more than 100 individuals and organizations volunteering and sponsoring the initiative.